vanguardbackup/docs/index.md

 - **Issue Reporting**: Encountered a problem?
 Please open an [issue on GitHub](https://github.com/vanguardbackup/vanguard/issues/new/choose).

+- **Security Disclosure**: If you have a security concern, please follow the instructions [here](https://github.com/vanguardbackup/vanguard/blob/main/SECURITY.md).
 ## Explore Vanguard

 Use the sidebar to navigate through our documentation and learn about Vanguard's features, including: